-The study conducted in 2016 intended to outline the steps to establish a BIA, business interest in establishing a BIA and to fulfill the recommendations in the 2013 Aurora Promenade Plan.
+In 2016, Council approved a study to determine the feasibility of establishing a Business Improvement Area (BIA) (previous report - CAO16-001).
+The 2016 study intended to outline the steps to establish a BIA, business interest in establishing a BIA and to fulfill the recommendations in the 2013 Aurora Promenade Plan.
 The Aurora Promenade Plan identified a specific area for business improvement and suggested that the Town investigate the interest and implementation of a BIA.
 While there was consultation with local businesses, there was not sufficient interest across the entire Promenade that would support the establishment of a Promenade-wide BIA.
 However, a small group of interested parties worked within a smaller catchment and solicited enough support to establish an Aurora BIA.
 The mandate for any BIA board in Ontario is outlined in the Act as follows:

-(a) to oversee the improvement, beautification and maintenance of municipallyowned land, buildings and structures in the area beyond that provided at the expense of the municipality generally; and

-(b) to promote the area as a business or shopping area.
+- (a) to oversee the improvement, beautification and maintenance of municipallyowned land, buildings and structures in the area beyond that provided at the expense of the municipality generally; and - (b) to promote the area as a business or shopping area.

-In September 2018, the Town passed By-Law No. 6128-18 to establish a BIA that includes the businesses along portions of Wellington and Yonge Street (see Attachment 1: Aurora BIA area map).
+In September 2018, the Town passed By-Law No. 6128-18 to establish a BIA that includes the businesses along portions of Wellington and Yonge Street.
 In 2019, the Board of Management (the "Board") began work to establish itself and begin engagement with its members.
 The Board proposed a three-year budget for the years 2019, 2020 and 2021.

 In 2020, COVID hit and being a new organization, the Aurora BIA did not collect tax levies from the members and went dormant for one year.
 In 2021, the Town assisted the BIA in re-engaging and establishing itself as a resource for the members following COVID.
-Several initiatives were completed in 2021 and the momentum was intended to carry into 2022.
+Several initiatives were completed in 2021, and the momentum was intended to carry into 2022.
 There were successful events completed in 2022, including the launch of the new website, musical entertainment in Machell's Alley, and seasonal events held by local businesses.
 In 2023, a new BIA Board was appointed including the support of two Ward Councillors to make up the governing board.

 The BIA relies heavily on a few volunteers and Town support to ensure activities are completed.
 Despite the intentions of the Board, the BIA still lacks member participation, and governance as mandated by the Act.
-Additionally, since 2019, governance, process and adherence to the rules of a Local Board of Council have not been consistent which may pose risks to the Town.